PatrickMichealReed/Automated-Coolant/README.md

 # Automated-Coolant
 Code for automated coolant delivery system
 **Code to be written/combined**
-Touch Screen:
+1) Touch Screen:
-  > Import 'Graphs' code
+  > a) Import 'Graphs' code
-  > Add slider for concentration selection
+  > b) Add slider for concentration selection
-  > Format to be aesthetically pleasing
+  > c) Format to be aesthetically pleasing
-  > Week/month/year selection for graphs
+  > d) Week/month/year selection for graphs
-  > Use lists to check all the buttons instead of hard coding each button to check
+  > e) Use lists to check all the buttons instead of hard coding each button to check
-Alter code to be able to conduct parallel processing?
+2) Alter code to be able to conduct parallel processing?
-Memory storage options
+3) Memory storage options